daattali/beautiful-jekyll/_posts/2020-01-09-what_is_speaking.md

 title: What is speaking
 tags: [english]
 ---
-As far as What I wrote multiple times this blog, Currently I focus on speaking English.
-To Archive it.
-I should set What is my ultimate goal and What is I want to be in my mind.
+As far as What I wrote multiple times on this blog, Currently I'm focusing on speaking English.
+To be as fluent as I want to be, I should have defined `What is fluent speaking` in my mind.
-First, It's about my ultimate goal.
-When I was in south Korea, My goal was watching hollywood movie without subtitle.
-I wanted to focus on watching actor's behavior.
-Watching movie with subtitle make us miss good play of them.
-Now My goal is changed.
-I want to speak my thought fluently.
+Naturally, I've never heard that My Korean is fluent.
+We usually say it to those who speak a second language.
+If someone speaking English as mother language would say 'Your English is fluent.', It means My English is heard to a native clearly.

 Basically Speaking is delivering my idea to the listener.
-This is not only for English but also Korean.
-Someone's speaking is clear means She or he select proper words and speak with good intonation and organized sentence structure.
+This is not only for English but also for Korean.
+Someone's speaking is clear means She or he selects legitimate words and speaks with good intonation and organized sentence structure.
+It's a good point.
+Even If I make a bad sentence structure or using improper words in Korean, I never heard my Korean is not fluent.
+But In case of English is different.
+If I don't choose proper words or non-logical sentence, They say It's because of not being fluent.

-To be like that I need more vocabulary and practice intonation as well.
-For now I'm learning not only English but also Speaking from native speaker.

-During that process, I need to find legimate words and making setence sturcture.
-It have to happen very fast in my head.
+So now I'm not only learning English but also Logical sentence structure and how to use proper words.
+I think It's quite helpful for speaking Korean too.